 These bursaries & scholarships were established by British Columbia Council to recognize the contributions of active girl Members and to offer financial assistance towards education in a field that will enhance the life of the recipient.
 The Bursary of Honour will be awarded to the top candidate.

-Check back by the end of February to see what Scholarships are available and when the deadline for submission of applications and supporting documents will be.
+Check back by the end of February to see what Scholarships are available and when the deadline for submission of applications and what supporting documents will be necessary.

-LINK to BC Guiding for applications and information (You'll need to Register or sign in, if you have done so previously).
+LINK to BC Guiding for applications and information and look for GGC Portal (You'll need to Register or sign in, if you have done so previously).
 Note the document on Helpful Hints - the first link in the list of 5 bursaries.

 Girl Greatness Award